MaastrichtU-IDS/workshop-ci/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  <strong>Requirements:</strong> Participants must have a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+In case of a Windows operating system, hyper-v should be enabled in the BIOS (contact the instructors/helpers beforehand for assistance).
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment %}